499602D2/tg-launchbot/README.md

 	- ✅ upgrade to the LL2 API (LL1 closes at the end of October)

+	- ✅ update from telepot Telegram API wrapper to python-telegram-bot

 	- ✅ perform API requests intelligently, as the monthly request quota is enough for only one request every 8 minutes

 		- ✅ don't update API on startup, unless it has been sufficiently long since last check: store requests in memory + storage